open-oni/plugin_title_locations/README.md

 The output is pure text and should suffice as an alternative to the map plugin for people who prefer (or need) something text-based.

+Compatibility
+---

+The "master" branch should not be considered stable.
+Unlike the core Open ONI repository, plugins don't warrant the extra overhead of having separate development branches, release branches, etc.  Instead, it is best to find a tag that works and stick with that tag.

+- Titles By Location v0.1.1 and prior only work with Python 2 and Django 1.11 and prior
+  - Therefore these versions of the Titles By Location plugin are only compatible up to (and including) ONI v0.11.0
+- Titles By Location releases beyond v0.1.1 require Python 3 and Django 2.2.
+  If you need this plugin to work with ONI v0.11.0 or prior, stick with v0.1.1.

 Setup
 ---